angristan/awesome-stars/README.md

 - [YouTube-Music](https://github.com/steve228uk/YouTube-Music) - :musical_note: A Mac app wrapper for music.youtube.com
 - [NepTunes](https://github.com/rurza/NepTunes) - simple and reliable Last.fm scrobbler for iTunes and Spotify for macOS
 - [sequelpro](https://github.com/sequelpro/sequelpro) - MySQL/MariaDB database management for macOS
-- [Sloth](https://github.com/sveinbjornt/Sloth) - Native Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes.
+- [Sloth](https://github.com/sveinbjornt/Sloth) - Mac app that shows all open files, directories, sockets, pipes and devices in use by all running processes.
 Nice GUI for lsof.
 - [LuLu](https://github.com/objective-see/LuLu) - LuLu is the free macOS firewall
 - [bitbar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar
 - [SlowQuitApps](https://github.com/dteoh/SlowQuitApps) - Add a global delay to Command-Q to stop accidental app quits.